martinring/thesis/src/7-Conclusion.md

 verified a priori, during the design phase, but where the proof obligations incurred during the development are postponed until after deployment, and are proven at run-time.
-This makes proofs easier, as we can instantiate a number of the parameters of the system which are unknown at design time, but become known at run-time.
+This makes proofs easier, as we can instantiate a number of the parameters of the system which are unknown at design time but become known at run-time.
 This reduces the state space, turning the exponential growth of the state space — the bane of model-checking — into exponential reduction.
 Self-verification is supported by a tool chain we have developed, which allows